umaresso/umaresso/README.md

 ## I'm a Full Stack Blockchain Developer !!

-- 🔭 I just made a [CryptoCurrency Exchange Platform] using ReactJs,Solidity,truffle and Web3 js
+- 🔭 I just have made a [CryptoCurrency Exchange Platform] using ReactJs,Solidity,truffle and Web3 js
-- 🌱 I’m currently learning about Full Stack Ethereum Blockchain Web Development
+- 🌱 I’m currently trying to develop Decentalized Autonomus Systems on top of Ethereum
 - 👯 I’m looking to collaborate with other Blockchain Developers on Massive Projects
 - 🥅 2022 Goals:

                 1) Master Building Dapps

-                2) Building Massive Defi and DAOS
+                2) Building Impactful DAOS

                 3) Contribute to Open Source projects